top of page

 It is possible to be free from the misunderstandings caused by cognition.
 To learn more, join us at our online zazenkai.

-By Jisho Matsumoto
+By Kenichi Matsumoto

 Translated by Madoka Chase Onizuka